 Leath: Yeah, OK.
-Well, I'm from Harare, which is the capital of Zim.
-And I was born there.
+Well, I'm from Harare which is the capital of Zim.
+I was born there.
 My folks are British.
-My dad is from Manchester and my mom is from Scottland.
+My dad is from Manchester and my mom is from Scotland.
 They went out a long time ago.
-And, yeah, growing up in Zimbabwe was "lacker" as we say there.
+Yeah, growing up in Zimbabwe was "lacker" as we say there.
 That means really cool in Africans.
-It was like..you grow up in an open free place with animals and sunshine and it's just a really healthy place to be.
+It was like you grow up in a big open free place with animals and sunshine and it's just a really healthy place to be.
 Well at least it was.
-Today it's not doing to well because the economy has crashed, but growing up there was really slick.
+Today it's not doing too well because the economy has crashed but growing up there was really slick.

 Todd: Wow!
 What animals could you see?

-Leath: Ah, just about an hours drive out of any city, you are liable to come across just about anything.
-I've seen leapords often at night about an hour out of the capital where I live.
+Leath: Just about an hours drive out of any city, you are able to come across just about anything.
+I've seen leopards often at night about an hour out of the capital where I live.
 You see monkeys along the road, right up to the city outskirts.
 In certain areas you'll have to stop for elephants.
 There's quite a few buck warning signs because they are actully quite dangerous at night.
 They jump across the road and your cars hit them at windscreen height.
 It is a bit of a problem.
 So, there's buck everywhere.
-And then away from residential areas, there's you know your big five, rhino, lion being the most... well interesting and I guess for foreigners.
+Away from residential areas, there's you know your big five, rhino, lion being the most... well interesting and I guess for foreigners.
 They are never really never around human settlement cause they are very very dangerous.
 They do take people from time to time.

 Todd: Wow!
 That's fascinating.
 Thanks a lot Leath.

 Leath: You're welcome buddy.
 OK.